 Further flooding possible

-We're urging people to prepare for the risk of further flooding.
+We are urging people to prepare for the risk of further flooding across much of Wales.

-Information and updates are also available via Natural Resources Wales’s twitter account: @natreswales.
+Information and updates are also available via our twitter account: @natreswales.